rosschapman/internetross/blog.md

 This means you suddenly find yourself debugging why a click event on a sidebar button is being swallowed.
 You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!

 Ok, so instructive examples won't necessarily help you.
-But I'll also asterisk this post and append they aren't worthless either. *Post facto* I can properly identify and classify this bug as a commonly known React problem -- that is, a problem with React composition not a problem inherent to React -- because I have done some reading about this potential problem.
+But I'll also asterisk this post and append they aren't worthless either. *Post facto* I can properly identify and classify this bug as a commonly known React problem -- that is, a problem with React composition not a problem inherent to React -- because the instructive examples are out there contouring a problem space and a shared vocabulary.
 I can then use this shared language when communicating the *what* or *what caused this...* during a retrospective or or incident report.
 But I suspect I could have arrived to that similar conclusion if I'd read articles that had more persuasive examples.

 ### 499 closed connections